Conversation with a failed trader

 F E A T U R E D

 There is much confusion out there about what bonds are.
 I’ve seen so-called experts get it wrong, and then mislead people.
 The recent importance of the ‘bond market’ has come about as there is talk about an ‘inverted yield curve’.
 Not much will be said about that.
 In this post I focus on the basics.
-What is a bond?
-Quite simply a bond is a loan.
-Somebody lends somebody money.
-It’s that basic.
-When youRead More
+The concepts here may require careful time studying what’s going on.
+This post has been revised on 2019-12-01 due toRead More

 Today I met a chap who is a failed trader.
 This was a rare opportunity.
 I had known him for about 3 months just from the odd conversation here and there.
 I knew that he had an interest in ‘stock markets’ and had some knowledge about CFDs.
 But it was strange how we ended up talking about his deeper interests in a kitchen!
 The important part of this conversation was that he regularly bought shares.Read More